Choose Austin’s Oldest and Most Trusted Personal Injury Law Firm

 The same “tolling” rule applies if the injured person was not mentally competent to bring a case at the time the injury occurred.
 The statute of limitations can be tolled until the injured person is able to assist in the personal injury case.

-You can count on the defendant in a personal injury case to raise the statute of limitations, and if possible, try to get your lawsuit dismissed.
+You can count on the defendant in a personal injury case to raise the statute of limitations and, if possible, try to get your lawsuit dismissed.
 You should never assume the discovery rule or tolling will apply to your case.

 For this reason, you should take action as soon as possible and get in touch with an experienced Austin personal injury lawyer.
 At Byrd Davis Alden & Henrichson, LLP, we can review your case immediately and help you to determine whether the statute of limitations has run and, if so, whether any exceptions apply to your case.